JuliaPackaging/BinaryBuilder.jl/docs/src/build_tips.md

 ## Automatic environment variables

 The following environment variables are automatically set in the build environment and should be used to build the project.
-Occasionally, you may need to tweak them (e.g., when [using GCC on macOS and FreeBSD](@ref)).
+Occasionally, you may need to tweak them (e.g., when [Using GCC on macOS and FreeBSD](@ref)).

 * `CC`: the C cross compiler
 * `CXX`: the C++ cross compiler